ziglang/std-lib-orphanage/README.md

 This is code that used to be in the standard library, but there wasn't any reason to keep maintaining it there when it could function just fine as a third party package.

+Feel free to start your own source code repository and take over the duties of maintaining any of this code!
+You can send PRs to this README to link to your project.